DME Week 2025: Honoring the Vital Role of Durable Medical Equipment Professionals

 we understand that decisions surrounding end-of-life care and chronic illness management can be difficult for both patients and their families.
 Unfortunately, there are many myths and misconceptions about hospice and palliative care that often prevent individuals from seeking the support they need…

-Paws for Comfort: The Benefits of Pet Therapy in Hospice Care
+7 Benefits of Volunteer Programs in Hospice Care Settings

-In hospice care settings, where compassion and comfort are paramount, pet therapy has emerged as a valuable tool for providing emotional support and enhancing the quality of life for patients facing end-of-life challenges…
+In hospice care settings, where compassion and support are paramount, volunteer programs play a crucial role in enhancing the quality of life for patients and their families…

-Nurses Week 2024: Celebrating Nurses in Hospice, Palliative, and Home Health Care
+Honoring Administrative Professionals: The Backbone of Hospice, Palliative, and Home Health Care

 ADDITIONAL RESOURCES